Frequently asked questions.

 How much will Licorice cost?

 Licorice is completely free to use up to 3 users.
-For 4 or more people, it’s US$30/mo per person for all people (paid annually), or $40/mo paid monthly.
-This price is subject to change.
+For 4 or more people, it’s US$30/mo per person paid annually (for all subscribers), or $36/mo paid monthly.
+This allows you to test Licorice with no risk, and for small IT providers to get a start for free.
+Prices are subject to change.

 What are Licorice’s system requirements?

-Licorice runs in a browser.
-We support up-to-date Chrome, Firefox, Safari, and Edge Chromium.
+Licorice runs in modern browsers.
+We support current Chrome, Firefox, Safari, and Edge (Chromium).
 The minimum supported screen resolution is 1920×1080.
+Licorice should also work on Chromebooks and thin clients (as long as their browsers are reasonably modern).

 Does Licorice work on mobile devices?